Pashtun Tahafuz Movement: Criticism of the Pakistan Army

-PTM is critical of the Pakistan Army and accuses the state of violating the basic human rights of the Pashtuns, but the Pakistan Army has claimed that PTM is backed by foreign powers and their gatherings are "engineered".
+PTM is critical of the Pakistan Army and accuses the state of violating the basic human rights of the Pashtuns, but the Pakistan Army has claimed that PTM is backed by foreign powers and their gatherings are engineered.
 PTM claims that as a result, news organizations in Pakistan have been pressured to ignore PTM, and university professors have been forced to identify the students attending PTM's protest gatherings.
 Some Pakistani politicians and journalists also view PTM as working on a foreign or Pashtun nationalist agenda.
 However, PTM's leadership has claimed that they are protesting through peaceful means within the Constitution of Pakistan.

+PTM also says that Pakistan Army has sheltered militants, especially from Haqqani Network.

 Gulalai Ismail, a leading PTM member, received death threats by Pakistan's Inter-Services Intelligence (ISI) for speaking enforced disappearancess allegedly carried out by the Pakistani military.
 Due to the allegations of treason against Gulalai Ismail by the Pakistan police, she went into hiding and eventually took refuge in the United States.

 PTM leader Ali Wazir is also known for his vocal criticism of Pakistan's military establishment.
 He blames the Pakistan Armed Forces for human rights violations during its large-scale military operations, including Operation Rah-e-Nijat in South Waziristan in 2009, during which time he was forced to stay in Dera Ismail Khan due to the insecurity in Waziristan.
 On 16 December 2020, Wazir was arrested on allegations of treason by the Sindh Police in Peshawar, where he was present to commemorate the 2014 Peshawar school massacre.
 Qamar Javed Bajwa, the Pakistan Army Chief, stated on 1 July 2021 that Wazir would have to apologize for criticizing the Pakistan Army and then he could be released, but Wazir refused to apologize.
 On 14 March 2022, the Pashtun National Jirga in Bannu demanded that Wazir be immediately released along with all other political prisoners.